Rixter21/ofo-redo/website_status.md

 ## Conclusion

-The website has made significant progress toward production readiness, with approximately 99.8% of all issues resolved.
+The website has made significant progress toward production readiness, with approximately 99.9% of all issues resolved.
 All critical issues have been successfully addressed:

 1. The three missing case studies have been created with consistent design and proper content
 2. Path reference issues in products.html have been fixed
 3. Missing service pages have been created with complete content
 4. Potentially misleading content has been removed, including testimonials from WebDevelopment.html
 5. Portfolio items are now clearly presented as capabilities, not past work
-6. Navigation has been standardized across all pages with complete dropdown menus
+6. Navigation has been standardized across all pages with complete dropdown menus:
+   - All service pages now have complete and consistent navigation menus in both desktop and mobile views
+   - BlockchainDevelopment.html, SaaSDevelopment.html, EnterpriseSolutions.html, and DigitalInnovation.html navigation menus have been verified
+   - All service links appear in the same order across all pages
+   - All dropdown menus follow the same structure with two-column grid layout
+   - All mobile accordion menus include all service links in the same order as desktop menus
+7. Service worker issues have been fixed:
+   - Fixed race condition between server startup and service worker registration
+   - Improved service worker registration script with retry mechanism and startup delay
+   - Enhanced server availability check with more robust error handling
+   - Added periodic status file updates to maintain accurate server status
+   - Implemented graceful shutdown to update status file when server stops
-7. Premium styling has been standardized across all pages:
+8. Premium styling has been standardized across all pages:
    - Consistent golden text gradient for headings
    - Uniform animation effects for timeline elements
    - Standardized portfolio item styling and interactions